richardso21/resume/RSOresume.typ

 *LC-3 Program Assembler and Simulator* #link("https://github.com/richardso21/complxer")[#icon[]] |
 _Go, Assembly, Little Computer 3_
   - Built a computer simulator in Golang that executes object files, satisfying nearly all specifications of the LC-3 ISA.
+  - Assembler supports syntax error checking and conversion from LC-3 assembly into object (binary) executables.
-  - Assembler is able to parse and convert most LC-3 assembly programs into an object (binary) executable.
+  // - Assembler is able to parse and convert most LC-3 assembly programs into an object (binary) executable.
   // - Developed using the Electron framework and TypeScript language under the hood.

 // *eyePause* | _Typescript, Electron_